DeepLabCut/DeepLabCut/docs/functionDetails.md

   comparisonbodyparts: list of bodyparts, Default is all -The average error will be computed for those body parts only (Has to be a subset of the body parts).

   gputouse: int, optional -Natural number indicating the number of your GPU (see number in nvidia-smi).
-If you do not have a GPU put None.
+If you do not have a GPU, put None.
 See: https://nvidia.custhelp.com/app/answers/detail/a_id/3751/~/useful-nvidia-smi-queries
 ```

 The plots can be customized by editing the **config.yaml** file (i.e. the colormap, scale, marker size (dotsize), and